'Social distancing' in the spectacular wilds of western Mongolia; carefree times indeed, but when can we reasonably expect them to return?

 Are some destinations likely to be safer than others?

 It is difficult to say at this stage.
 While all of our adventures take place well off the beaten track, not all destinations will be viewed equally in the aftermath of Covid-19.
-Some countries such as Bhutan and Mongolia have only had a handful of imported cases, and so the virus is just not as seeded in those places.
+Some countries such as Bhutan and Mongolia have had relatively few cases (at least outside of the major urban centres), and so the virus is just not as seeded in those places.
 It is also very easy to imagine shaking off the smallness of isolation amidst the pristine peaks of Bhutan, or the big blue skies of Mongolia, so I am sure that they will appeal.

 What additional health precautions do you plan to take?

 First of all, I am a big believer in human ingenuity.
-As such, I expect there to be effective treatments available, and even a prophylactic, within the next few months.
+As such, I expect there to be continuing advances in the availability of effective treatments, and even prophylactics, over the next few months.
 Currently there are several drugs that have already demonstrated efficacy in treating severely ill Covid patients such as the anti-viral remdesivir, and the steroid dexamethazone (which is well known to us as a treatment for severe altitude sickness).
-Crucially, progress is also being made with other anti-viral drugs that could be administered orally, and as soon as symptoms appear, such as the drug currently in trails by Merck (and for which they have already secured manufacturing capacity to make 'many millions of doses' of the drug by the end of 2020).
+Crucially, progress is also being made with other anti-viral drugs that could be administered orally, and as soon as symptoms appear.

-So, for the vast majority of people, in the unlikely event that they catch the virus, the chances of then going on to get seriously ill (and even dying) will be taken off the table - and so the disease will just become one of many other infectious diseases, the threat from which we live with all the time.
-The development of a widely available vaccine (again there are several promising candidates in the pipeline and being fast-tracked) would obviously help to substantially reduce the threat still further, although this is probably a 2021 story for most of us.
+So, for the vast majority of people, in the unlikely event that they catch the virus, the chances of then going on to get seriously ill will be taken off the table - and so the disease will just become one of many other infectious diseases, the threat from which we live with all the time.
+The development of widely available vaccines is also becoming a reality for many of us (I am scheduled to receive my first jab on March 26) which will obviously help to substantially reduce the threat still further.

 In the meantime, for all of our expeditions and private trips, we are formulating even stricter protocols around hygiene for both clients and staff, including the meticulous cleaning of all equipment, and the safe preparation and serving of all meals.
-Within a few months, with the anticipated availability of ubiquitous low cost saliva testing kits, it may also be practical for all potential trip participants (including me) to test themselves in a non-intrusive manner before embarking on an expedition.
-The same applies to our local crew.
+With the availability of ubiquitous low cost saliva testing kits, it may also be practical for us to rapidly test key members of our local support crew in a non-intrusive manner before embarking on an expedition.

-One promising piece of technology for example is a smart phone linked test and app currently being developed by Abbott Laboratories, and the Yale University test being considered for use by the NBA.
-As already mentioned, for the foreseeable future, some countries (or territories) may also require proof of a recent negative test, or some type of antibody-based immunity passport to pass through border controls so such innovative solutions (ideally linked to a blockchain, or decentralised ledger) will be highly anticipated.
-It is difficult to predict how fast all these medical technologies will develop, but as a born optimist, I am confident that more solutions will become available by the end of the year - including, fingers crossed, the first vaccines.
+Other promising pieces of technology for example are smart phone linked tests and apps currently being used by the NBA.
+As already mentioned, for the foreseeable future, many countries (or territories) will also require proof of a recent negative test, and/or some type of immunization passport to pass through border controls, so such innovative solutions (ideally linked to a blockchain, or decentralised ledger) will be highly anticipated.
+It is difficult to predict how fast all these medical technologies will develop, but as a born optimist, I am confident that more solutions will become available as the year progresses.

 How do I best insure myself, particularly for evacuations?